bxlab/qbb2020/resources_for_prep/syllabus.md

 ### Types of Sessions
 The course is broke into four main **types of sessions**

-1. __Asynchronous **Video** Lecture Sessions__
+1. <span style="text-decoration: underline">Asynchronous **Video** Lecture Sessions</span>
     * These sessions consist of short, pre-recorded videos that introduce the lecture topic and relevant background information.
 The videos will be posted to YouTube (or a similar platform) and linked on the course website.